Mark-Mulligan/tea-react-project/README.md

 # etc
 ```

 3. Create a .env.local file in the root of the project.
 Make sure to copy the .env.example for the variables.
-Most of the variables in the example have values that work for local development. <br>
+Most of the variables in the example have values that work for local development.
 You will need to get an api key from [OMDb API](https://www.omdbapi.com).
 You can follow the insturctions [here](https://www.omdbapi.com/apikey.aspx) to get your key for development.
 Free keys have a limit of 1000 request per day.

 4. To start the instance locally, run the following command